brombres/Vimage/README.md

 `q`    | Record Macro         | Tap `q` to begin recording a macro, enter any commands desired, and then tap `q` again to stop recording the macro.
 Use `a` to replay the current macro on the currently-selected image.
 `r`    | Rotate Clockwise 90º | Rotates the current image clockwise by 90º.
 `R`    | Rotate CCW 90º       | Rotates the current image counter-clockwise by 90º.
-`t`    | Stack                | Stacks (merges) the current image on the one below it using alpha blending.
-Use e.g. `4t` to stack the current image and 3 images below it into a single image.
 `u`    | Undo                 | Undo the last editing command (the most recent 50 commands can be undone).
 `U`    | Redo                 | Redo the last editing command that was just undone.
 Can also use `CONTROL+R` to Redo.
 `y`    | Yank/Copy            | Yank a copy of the current image into the clipboard.